 - Requiring State agencies to create webforms for Freedom of Information Law requests to foster transparency.

-As the son of a blue-collar, Navy veteran of the Korean War who was a union leader with Con Ed for over fifty years, Dr. Murphy learned the importance of hard work, dedication, and commitment to community, while growing up next to Wilkin’s Fruit Farm.
+As the son of a blue-collar, Navy veteran of the Korean War who was a union leader with Con Ed for over twenty years and spent fifty years with the company, Dr. Murphy learned the importance of hard work, dedication, and commitment to community while growing up next to Wilkin’s Fruit Farm.

-A former member of Utility Workers United of America Local 1-2, he started out as tree crewman and line worker, laboring hard to put himself through college while working summers at the famed Smith & Wollensky as a waiter, receiving his Bachelor of Science in Nutrition and a Doctorate of Chiropractic.
+A former member of Utility Workers United of America Local 1-2, he started out as tree crewman and line worker and worked hard to put himself through college, receiving his Bachelor of Science in Nutrition and a Doctorate of Chiropractic from Life Chiropractic College.

 He married a Registered Nurse who is a member of the New York State Nurse’s Association.
-Together, they helped invest in their family’s restaurant, which was recently acquired by a developer as part of a transformative downtown economic revitalization project that will create numerous construction jobs and permanent medical and other high-paying jobs.
-He opened Yorktown Health & Wellness Center in 1999, which continues to operate today and is also the owner of several successful commercial real estate investment properties.
+Together, they helped invest in their family’s restaurant, which was recently acquired by a developer as part of a transformative downtown economic revitalization project that will create hundreds of construction jobs and permanent medical and other high-paying jobs.
+He opened Yorktown Health & Wellness Center in 1999, which continues to operate today and is also the owner of several successful commercial real estate investment properties and is also a trained Emergency Medical Technician who served as field doctor for both the Yorktown and Lakeland High School Lacrosse teams for over a decade.

 He previously served on the Yorktown Town Board from 2010 to 2015.
 In the State Senate, Dr. Murphy chairs the Committee on Investigations & Government Operations, where he has led inquiries into ongoing corruption in State government, frivolous uses of taxpayer dollars on advertising, the Equifax data breach and the closure of Indian Point.
 His committee has also examined high-tech issues such as block chain and privacy protection, while providing funding to create the Bioterrorism Center of Excellence at New York Medical College and the new Touro School of Dentistry.

 Instead of picking winners and losers, Dr. Murphy believes State government should get out of the way and enable entrepreneurship, while we claw back tax incentives from companies that fail to meet job creation targets.
-He wants to ensure all taxpayer funded projects are treated as public works that pay a fair, living wage to local workers and stop Albany budgeting gimmicks that rob Peter to pay Paul, by creating lock-boxes to protect the MTA Capital Fund, the SUNY and CUNY tuition accounts and the Environmental Protection Fund, which he helped fund at its highest-level ever, from being swept into the general fund.
+He wants to ensure all taxpayer funded projects are treated as public works that pay a fair, living wage and stop Albany budgeting gimmicks by that rob Peter to pay Paul by creating lock-boxes to protect the MTA capital fund, the SUNY and CUNY tuition accounts and the Environmental Protection Fund, which he helped fund at its highest-level ever, from being swept into the general fund.

 He is a nimble problem solver, delivering first-rate results and constituent service from the smallest issues like the timely mailing of property tax rebate checks, to accomplishments on large-scale substantive issues, like stopping the reduction of services at the Montrose VA and holding our public utilities accountable for their failure to meet acceptable levels of service and response during major storms.